DarkaMaul/fluffy-octo-train/docs/gear.md

 + **Our rating**: :material-star: :material-star: :material-star: :material-star-outline: :material-star-outline:
 + **Would bring back again**: no

-Light plates but too small.
+Ultra-light plates but too small.
 Expect to refill them numerous times for a coffee / tea session and for eating.
 At the end, we used our pan and the pot and this was more convenient.

 #### Filtering system (Sawyer MicroSqueeze with the bottle)